dcadata/va-resource/README.md

 ## Data Collection (Scraping) Scripts

 These scripts enable you to scrape VPAP.
-They currently include only specific functionality that has been requested; however, they can be modified to add stuff.
+They currently include only functionality that has been requested, but can be extended to add more features.

-CSVs are published with data for specific requested candidates.
+CSVs are published (in the /data directory) with data for specific requested candidates.

 Uses Requests, BeautifulSoup, Selenium, Pandas.